ebreitmo/benchio/shared-file/source/README.md

                                  WITHNETCDF
 ````

-The setting of the preprocessor values in the ```Makefile``` for the compiler flags will be overwriteen by the entries in the input file.
+The setting of the preprocessor values in the ```Makefile``` for the compiler flags will be overwritten by the entries in the input file.
 A warning will be issued that there is a discrepancy between what is set in the input file and the Makefile.